sebtaavo/mapsProject/README.md

 │   ├── Data.js           <-- Contains helper methods used by the model.<br/>
 │   ├── firebaseAuth.js   <-- Contains helper methods used for authenticating the user with Firebase.<br/>
 │   ├── firebaseConfig.js <-- Contains important code for configuring and initializing Firebase.<br/>
+|   ├── polylinestore.js  <-- Contains the currently rendered polylines on the map which are incompatible with vuex.<br/>
+|   ├── router.js         <-- Router for the app.
+Redirects user if not authenticated with a google account.<br/>
 │   └── store.js          <-- Vuex model with state, getters, mutations, and actions.
 Actions commit mutations; getters pass info to views.<br/>
-├── presenters            <-- Contains the presenters that communicate with the model and views.<br/>
+├── presenters            <-- Contains the presenters that communicate info from the views to the model and vice versa.<br/>
-│   ├── DetailsPresenter.vue   <-- Presenter for Details.vue, linking clicked places to view and user interest to model.<br/>
+│   ├── DetailsPresenter.vue        <-- Presenter for Details.vue.<br/>
+│   ├── GroupDetailsPresenter.vue   <-- Presenter for GroupDetails.vue.<br/>
-│   ├── MapPresenter.vue       <-- Presenter for Map.vue and SearchBar.vue, retrieving user coordinates and map instance, not fully integrated.<br/>
+│   ├── MapPresenter.vue            <-- Presenter for Map.vue and SearchBar.vue.<br/>
-│   ├── NavbarPresenter.vue    <-- Presenter for the Navbar.vue view.
-Relays user's wishes to login/logout to the model.<br/>
+│   ├── NavbarPresenter.vue         <-- Presenter for the Navbar.vue.<br/>
-│   └── SidebarPresenter.vue   <-- Presenter for SidebarTest.vue, relaying group actions to the model and passing current group info to the view.<br/>
+|   ├── SidebarPresenter.vue        <-- Presenter for SidebarTest.vue, relaying group actions to the model and passing current group info to the view.<br/>
+│   └── StartPresenter.vue          <-- Presenter for the startpage Start.vue.<br/>
 ├── views                 <-- Deprecated folder for views.
+We use the components directory instead.
 Not used and will be deleted.<br/>
 ├── index.jsx             <-- Bootstrapping file creating the app, binding the Vuex store and Vue3Geolocation for fetching user coordinates.<br/>
 ├── VueRoot.jsx           <-- Root div used when bootstrapping.
 Initializes all presenters.<br/>
 ├── index.html            <-- Root document for browser access, defining the Vue app mounting point and loading the Google Maps JavaScript API.<br/>